SellMeFish/Discord-Status-Rotator/README.md

 - Ensure your Discord token is valid.
 - You can set the rotation interval in seconds using the interval field.

-**- Make sure the Interval isnt too low so that you Discord Account isnt getting blocked by RateLimits!**
+**- Make sure the Interval isnt too low so that your Discord Account isnt getting blocked by RateLimits!**

 ---